vishwanathdugani/dependency_management/README.md

 This setup encapsulates the application in a container, streamlining deployment and ensuring environment consistency.

 This API stands out for its practical application in managing package dependencies, offering a robust solution for developers navigating complex software ecosystems.

+### Future improvements and considerations

+Certainly, here's a refined and concise version of the future improvements and considerations for your project:

+- Enhance API security with additional authentication and encryption layers.
+- Develop a user interface for visual data representation, improving user experience.
+- Simplified data presentation by limiting package information to name and description for better readability.
+- Expand testing protocols to thoroughly cover edge cases and ensure robustness.
+- Transition from an in-memory model to a graph database for improved data management and scalability.
+- Implement background processes for seamless synchronization between the status file and graph database.
+- Incorporate safeguards against circular dependencies to maintain system stability.